 Our systematic review suggests that, with the possible exception of melatonin, there is generally an insufficient evidence base for the use of medications in treating sleep-related disturbances such as insomnia in ADHD.
 Considering that there are currently no FDA drugs approved for the treatment of sleep disturbance in children with ADHD, clinicians should discuss the limitations of available evidence carefully with the patient and the family, aiming for a short period of treatment, should a trial with a pharmacological intervention be agreed.

 Further high-quality research is required, as these medications appear to be widely used despite the lack of long-term data on benefits or risks.
-Future research should include randomized controlled trials with sufficient sample size, using both objective and subjective outcome measures.
+Future research should include RCTs with sufficient sample size, using both objective and subjective outcome measures.
 They should be powered adequately to yield statistically meaningful results of the measures of interest.
 These studies should evaluate the effect of pharmacological agents not only on the sleep-associated disturbances but also on long-term daytime function, health and well-being.

 5 CONCLUSION

-Although most of the included studies reported similar conclusions of having a positive effect in improving sleep disturbances, because of their low quality, small sample sizes and heterogeneous designs, the results cannot be viewed as reliable.
-Incontrovertible evidence establishing the definitive values of clonidine, melatonin, zolpidem, eszopiclone and L-theanine in treating ADHD-related sleep disturbances in children does not appear to be available.
-Further high-quality research and randomized controlled trials are required to evaluate the effectiveness and safety of these pharmaceutical agents in treating sleep disturbances in children with ADHD.
+Although most of the included studies reported similar conclusions of having a positive effect in improving behavioural insomnia, because of their low quality, small sample sizes and heterogeneous designs, the results cannot be viewed as reliable.
+Incontrovertible evidence establishing the definitive values of clonidine, melatonin, zolpidem, eszopiclone and L-theanine in treating ADHD-related behavioural insomnia in children does not appear to be available.
+Further high-quality research and randomized controlled trials are required to evaluate the effectiveness and safety of these pharmaceutical agents in treating behavioural insomnia in children with ADHD.

 REFERENCES